itiligent/Sonos-OpenWRT-VLANs/README.md

 ### **Step 6: Patch the IGMPproxy Launch Script**

 For security, the default igmpproxy launch script blocks UDP uPnP traffic to 239.255.255.250.
-However, Sonos SSDP device discovery across VLANs also uses this same address.  _**Warning: Removing this restriction poses a significant security risk if uPnP package(s) are present**_.
+However, Sonos SSDP device discovery also uses this same address.  _**Warning: Removing this default restriction poses a significant security risk if uPnP package(s) are present or firewall rules any less restrictive than those provided are not already in place.**_

 To lift this restriction, replace the `/etc/init.d/igmpproxy` script with the patched version linked below: